NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 | -------- | ---------------- |
 | **Tags** | #paper #gui      |
 ## Abstract

-GUIs are integral parts of software systems that require interactions from their users.
-Software testers have paid special attention to GUI testing in the last decade, and have devised techniques that are effective in finding several kinds of GUI errors.
-However, the introduction of new types of interactions in GUIs presents new kinds of errors that are not targeted by current testing techniques.
+The introduction of new types of interactions in GUIs presents new kinds of errors that are not targeted by current testing techniques.
 We believe that to advance GUI testing, the community needs a comprehensive and high level GUI fault model, which incorporates all types of interactions.

 The work detailed in this paper establishes 4 contributions:
 1) A GUI [[fault model]] designed to identify and classify GUI faults.